nahumsa/n-blog/content/post/2020-06-22-Tomography.md

     plt.show()
 ```

-Ploting the density matrix, we see that there are states only on the first and last column (row), each column (row) represents a quantum state on the computational basis, for this case the states represented are
+Ploting the density matrix, we see that there are states only on the first and last column (row), each column (row) represents a quantum state on the computational basis, for this case the states represented are $\left| 000 \right>$ and $\left| 111 \right>$ respectively.
-$$
-\left| 000 \right>
-$$ and
-$$
-\left| 111 \right>
-$$ respectively.
 We can ignore the imaginary part, since is is only random noise.

 ```python
 plot_density_matrix(density_matrix)